 The accounting and reporting functions of the insurer or receivership are frequently handled through the information systems.
 The books of the insurer may not be books at all but rather entries recorded in the information systems.
 Chapter 3—Accounting and Financial Analysis specifically notes the types of records that may be kept electronically.
-The subledgers, cash receipts and disbursements records, registers, journals, and claims and reinsurance records may all be computerized.
+The subledgers, cash receipts and disbursements records, registers, journals, claims, reinsurance, and Tax records may all be computerized.
 The related software system may be designed so that all of these records are integrated.
 Common source documentation for related records may be stored once and linked to each of the related records, cutting down on unnecessary duplication.
 That is, data is only entered once, and each subsystem can access that data without manual intervention.
-The receiver should be aware of how the system is integrated and where manual intervention can occur.
+The receiver should be aware of how the system is integrated and where manual intervention can occur, and be cognizant of linked data if attempting to bifurcate or move only a subset of the existing data.